 World Lewy Body Dementia Day, January 28, 2025

-GLOBAL HEALTH CRISES
+LOCAL & GLOBAL HEALTH CRISES

-“For every person affected by LBD, whether directly living with the condition, or as a person involved with their treatment in any way, the trauma and tragedy of the condition cannot be imagined until one experiences it firsthand,” said Timothy Hudson, founder of the first Canadian organization solely dedicated to Lewy Body Dementia.
-“Doctors and clinicians everywhere need better education and greater awareness to effectively diagnose and manage the condition and to avoid catastrophic outcomes by improper treatment and medication.
-Facilities need better understanding and training to maintain the dignity of residents and the health, safety and well being of staff.
-Care partners need education and support to effectively care for individuals in the home.
-And researchers need the resources to develop treatments and improve diagnostics to avoid things spiralling out of control.”
+“The trauma of the condition cannot be imagined until one experiences it firsthand,” said Timothy Hudson, founder of the first Canadian organization solely dedicated to Lewy Body Dementia.
+“We need to transform this trauma with increased awareness and understanding to avoid things spiraling further out of control.
+Doctors and clinicians need knowledge to effectively diagnose, manage and treat the condition.
+Facilities need better training to maintain the dignity of residents and the health, safety and well being of staff.
+Families need insights, education and support to effectively care for individuals in the home.
+And researchers need the resources to develop treatments and improve diagnostics.”

-COSTS OF INACTION
+HIGH COST OF INACTION

 MAKING A DIFFERENCE